jhannes/logevents/README.md

 `logevents-<profile>.properties` for any properties set in one of the profile environment variables or system properties.

-You can use `LogEventsConfigurator.load(filename)` to read the configuration from a properties file explicitly.
+The properties files is read from the classpath and from the current working directory, which is also watched for changes in the files.

 The properties-file is on the following format: